 Surely no one who even occasionally peruses the headlines believes this one anymore.
 E. coli and salmonella are just two of the food poisoning titans in recent outbreaks from vegetables.
-While sprouts of any kind are a big risk for these bacteria, cucumber, lettuce, spinach, cabbage, celery, and tomatoes have all been implicated.
+While fresh produce of any kind are a big risk for these bacteria, cucumber, lettuce, spinach, cabbage, celery, and tomatoes have all been implicated.
 The safest bet is to cook vegetables, but when that’s not feasible, they must be (1) kept chilled, (2) kept separate from meats at all times, and (3) thoroughly rinsed before serving.

 Food Directly From The Freezer Can’t Be Contaminated

 The process of freezing does not kill bacteria.
 Bacteria enter a dormant state when frozen, but it is still fully alive and will become active again in less frigid temperatures.
-Food that was contaminated before it was placed in the freezer will remain contaminated when it is thawed.
+Food that was contaminated before it was placed in the freezer will remain contaminated when it is defrosted and thawed.
 If harmful bacteria are present, the only thing that will kill them is cooking the food to the proper temperature and then keeping it at the proper temperature until it is consumed.